ai2cm/fv3gfs-fortran/README.md

 If necessary, this will build the image, but it will overwrite the compiled sources with a bind mount to your host filesystem.
 You will need to compile the model with the filesystem bind-mounted in this way.
-Once in the container, you can compile the model using the commands
+Once in the container, you can compile the model using the commands.

 To compile the model and generate an executable you can use the commands